miklevin/MikeLev.in/_posts/2023-02-22-keep-taking-those-baby-steps-every-day.md

 ---
 date: 2023-02-22
 title: Keep Taking Those Baby-Steps Every Day
-permalink: /blog/keep-taking-those-baby-steps-every-day/
 headline: Exploring New Technologies to Benefit from the Economic Value Chain and Make a Difference in the World
 description: I have had to scale down my dreams over the years, but I still strive to maintain stability.
 In this era of unprecedented technological advancement, I am exploring how to benefit from the economic value chain and embracing easy APIs.
 To make a compelling argument, I am launching OnTheRise.AI, thinking about how Pipulate will work on a Mac, and reflecting on why many people resist becoming technical and why Oracle has a negative effect on FOSS software.
 keywords: AI, Fusion, Quantum Computing, Post-Scarcity Economy, Economic Value Chain, Easy APIs, OnTheRise.AI, Pipulate, Mac, Technical, Oracle, FOSS, Software, Convince, Friend, Kid
-categories: ai, mac, pipulate
+categories: ai, pipulate, mac
+permalink: /blog/keep-taking-those-baby-steps-every-day/
 layout: post
 ---

 Things get built up in layers, and the reconstruction of my life around my dreams and goals, which are much more humble than ever, is no exception.